Rithik1010/intake-backend/thought-process.md

 -   **Endpoints**: I followed RESTful principles to design the API endpoints, ensuring that they are intuitive and follow best practices.
 -   **Error Handling**: Basic error handling was implemented using FastAPI's `HTTPException`.
 For instance, trying to update or delete a non-existent request type returns a `404` error.
--   **Data Validation**: Pydantic models are used to validate incoming data to ensure that required fields are provided and are in the correct format.

 ## Tradeoffs and Considerations